savvyspoon/DetectionMatrix/README.md

 2. Build the application:

-   **Important**: RiskMatrix requires CGO to be enabled for SQLite support.
+   **Important**: DetectionMatrix requires CGO to be enabled for SQLite support.

    **Windows**:
    ```